tweag/nickel/rfcs/006-package-management.md

 it could be `import foo from electroplate` with the idea that future nickel versions might add, say, `import foo from nix-flake`.

+One problem with this approach is that even if you switch package managers, you still want to import the same packages.
+So probably it doesn't make sense to include the name of the package manager in the nickel source.

 ## CLI interface

+We will build package management straight into the nickel CLI. `nickel eval`, `nickel export`, and similar commands will do an additional package-management step before the actual evaluation.
+They will start by searching for an `electroplate.ncl` file.
+If one is found, we will evaluate it.
+We will then search for a lock-file.
+If one is found, it will be used to guide dependency resolution; if not, we will do dependency resolution from scratch and write out the generated lock-file.

+Once dependencies are resolved, they will be downloaded if necessary (git dependencies will need to be downloaded during resolution), and then cached.
+Finally, the nickel interpreter will be invoked with the data necessary to find the downloaded dependencies (see the section on "package maps" below).

+There will be command line flags to fine-tune this behavior.
+For example, there could be a `--locked` flag that triggers a failure if the lock-file is not present and up-to-date, or an `--offline` flag that triggers a failure if the dependencies aren't already available.
+There could also be a flag (`--no-electroplate`?) to disable package-management altogether.

+### Alternative: a separate CLI tool

-We will add a new CLI tool (called `plate`) that wraps the nickel CLI and adds package management.
-It will offer a superset of the nickel CLI's commands and arguments.
+We could add a new CLI tool (called `plate`) that wraps the nickel CLI and adds package management.
+It would offer a superset of the nickel CLI's commands and arguments.
 For example, `plate eval foo.ncl` is the same as `nickel eval foo.ncl`, except that it reads the manifest file, prepares the dependencies, and makes them available to the nickel interpreter before evaluating.

-### Alternative: built-in package management

-We could build package management straight into the nickel CLI.
-This might be more convenient and more discoverable, but it comes with stability hazards: we might want to evolve the `plate` interface more rapidly than the `nickel` one.
-Building in package management would also bloat the nickel CLI.
+This would allow package-management to be opt-in.

 ### Alternative: two-stage interface